Protecting automotive paint since 2002

 Audi A3.
 Edges not lined up under headlight.
 This was hand cut on the car (not plotter cut).
 Corner is pealing.
 Really bad job!

 Bad film!
-This is not 3M Paint Protection Film.
-This installation was less than 6 months old.
+This is not 3M , Solargard or Xpel Ultimate Paint Protection Film.
+This installation was less than 6 months old with an inexpensive film.
 Notice how dull and dingy the film got.
 I removed the fender piece for comparison.
 Paint Protection Film shows up most on white cars.
 It is slightly discolored right from the start under the right light.
 It should not look like this under any conditions.
-White cars do require more maintenace (washing and waxing) to maintain a crisp clean look.
+White cars do require more maintenance (washing and waxing) to maintain a crisp clean look.
 We install film on all colors of cars, including white, every week.
-I drive a white car, and would be happy to show it to you before you make a decision to spend your money.
+At this time we are recommending Xpel Ultimate Plus film for white cars.